spetlr-org/spetlr/docs/etl/README.md

 ### Example-5

-Here's an example of writing the transformed data into multiple destinations
+Here's an example of having multiple `Loader` implementations that is writing the transformed data into multiple destinations.

 ```python
 import pyspark.sql.functions as f